fansalon/TEspeX/README.md

 ```
 If the picard help is printed everything is fine, if an error rises it may be that java is not installed on your machine.
 Install Java and retry.

-Now all the dependencies (STAR2.6.0c, samtools-1.3.1, pandas 0.23.0 and pysam 0.14.1) should be installed in the bin/ directory within the TEspeX/ directory.\
+Now all the dependencies (STAR2.6.0c, samtools-1.3.1, pandas 0.23.0 and pysam 0.15.1*) should be installed in the bin/ directory within the TEspeX/ directory.\
 Please install STAR, samtools, pandas and pysam even if they are  already installed on your machine.
-TEspeX has been tested on these specific versions  and the use of different versions of these softwares may generate different and unpredictable results.
+TEspeX has been tested on these specific versions  and the use of different versions of these softwares may generate different and unpredictable results.\

+* In Mac OS X it seems that pysam 0.14.1 cannot be installed through pip3 (Python3.7), to overcome this issue we  reccomend to download pysam 0.15.1.
+The pipeline has been tested on Mac OS X with pysam 0.15.1 and generates the same results obtained with pysam 0.14.1 on Unix systems.

 install STAR2.6.0c:
 ```